A Tintinologist timeline

 - 2003

 - The Cult of Tintin re-development site moves to a new host.
 New domain names registered.
-The Cult of Tintin's long-time supporter, Richard Wainman (UK), joins the team.
+The Cult of Tintin's long-time friend, Richard Wainman (UK), joins the team.

 - 2004